March 1, 2017 | Last updated: January 7, 2019

-Everyone puts great pressure on availability: monitoring and reporting, event management, keeping unavailability periods as short as possible.
-This guide will explain you how to automate monitoring-related tasks with Buddy's unique pipelines triggered recurrently and facilitate the workflow at your support center.
+Availability is the key factor when running an online business: monitoring and reporting, event management, keeping unavailability periods as short as possible.
+This guide will explain you how to automate monitoring-related tasks with Buddy's pipelines and facilitate the workflow at your support center.

 With this guide you’ll be able to:

 Recurring pipelines are triggered automatically at a specific time.
-They are perfect as far as monitoring is concerned—will check whatever you want to check automatically, promptly and without your help and report the results in a way you prefer.
+They are perfect as far as monitoring is concerned: check whatever you want to check automatically, promptly and without your help, and report the results in a way that you prefer.

-To show you how to set up a recurring pipeline in Buddy, we’ll work with the pipeline checking if the site we need to monitor is available and if the text we expect to find there is actually there (the text is an evidence the site is loading properly).
+In this example we’ll create a pipeline that will monitor website availability by checking if the text we expect to find is actually there (the text is the evidence the site is loading properly).

 - Set the start date from which the pipeline should be active.

 Now it's time to add actions to the newly created pipeline.
-In our case we'll add three.
+We'll need three actions in total:

-- 1st to monitor a website, which sends request to the given URL and checks for a string to make sure that the site is not only online but also delivers the right content.
+1x Web action – this action will send a request to the given URL and check for a string to make sure that the site is online and delivers the right content Website monitoring configuration

 Recurring pipelines have many practical applications besides monitoring web sites.